rust-lang/rust/text/0000-stable-simd.md

 be available in libstd for now.
 This placement can of course be relaxed in the future if necessary.

-## The `std::vendor` Module
+## The `std::arch` Module

 This is where the real meat is.
-A new module will be added to the standard library, `std::vendor`.
-This module will also be available in `core::vendor` (and `std` will simply reexport it).
+A new module will be added to the standard library, `std::arch`.
+This module will also be available in `core::arch` (and `std` will simply reexport it).
 The contents of this module provide no portability guarantees (like `std::os` and unlike the rest of `std`).
 APIs present on one platform may not be present on another.

-The contents of the `vendor` modules are defined by, well, vendors!
-For example Intel has an [intrinsics guide][intel-intr] which will serve as a guideline for all contents in the `vendor` module itself.
-The standard library will not deviate in naming or type signature of any intrinsic defined by a vendor.
+The contents of the `arch` modules are defined by, well, architectures!
+For example Intel has an [intrinsics guide][intel-intr] which will serve as a guideline for all contents in the `arch` module itself.
+The standard library will not deviate in naming or type signature of any intrinsic defined by an architecture.

 For example most Intel intrinsics start with `_mm_` or `_mm256_` for 128 and 256-bit registers.
 While perhaps unergonomic, we'll be sticking to what Intel says.
 Note that all intrinsics will also be `unsafe`, according to [RFC 2045][rfc2045].

-Function signatures defined by vendors are typically defined in terms of C types.
+Function signatures defined by architectures are typically defined in terms of C types.
 In Rust, however, those aren't always available!
 Instead the intrinsics will be defined in terms of Rust-specific types.
-Some types are easily translated such as `int32_t`, but otherwise a different mapping may be applied per-vendor.
+Some types are easily translated such as `int32_t`, but otherwise a different mapping may be applied per-architecture.

 The current proposed mapping for x86 intrinsics is: